pawurb/WaitForIt/README.md

 }

 extension MyScenarios: ScenarioProtocol {
-  var maxEventsCount: Int? {
+  var minEventsCountRequired: Int? {
     switch self {
       case .showTutorial:
-        return 1 // condition will be met only if no scenario events has been triggered yet case .askForReview:
         return nil
+      case .askForReview:
+        return 5 // condition will be met only if at least 5 scenario events has been triggered before }
   }
-  }

-  var minEventsCount: Int? {
+  var maxEventsCountPermitted: Int? {
     switch self {
       case .showTutorial:
+        return 0 // condition will be met only if no scenario events has been triggered yet case .askForReview:
         return nil
-      case .askForReview:
-        return 5 // condition will be met only if at least 5 scenario events has been triggered before }
+    }
   }
 }